-Tips for Skipping School for Travel
+Tips for Taking Kids Out of School for Vacation and Travel

-Be Realistic About Your Child’s Academic Status
+Be Realistic About Your Child’s Academic Status and Demands

 If your child is struggling in school already, I’d be very cautious about pulling your child out of school for travel at all.
 It can be hard for kids to catch up from missed days in class, especially with longer absences.
 There’s little to be gained in traveling during the school year if the result is that it lands your kid in summer school!

 The academic implications of missing school also vary greatly depending on your child’s age and grade.
-While most elementary aged kids can easily catch up from even a week or more, a week-long absence might be next to impossible to navigate for a junior or senior in high school taking a full slate of AP classes.
-Set some family guidelines but be prepared for these to evolve over time.
+While most elementary aged kids can easily catch up from even a week or more, a week-long absence might be next to impossible to navigate for a junior or senior in high school taking a full slate of AP classes, even if your kid is in the top of their class.

 Know Your District’s Truancy Policy

 Before you pull your child from school for a trip, make sure you understand the legal ramifications you might face for doing so.
 Some districts and states have very strict truancy rules.
-I found that out the hard way when I got a truancy notice when my oldest child was in kindergarten – apparently just a mere three unexcused days gets you a nastygram in our district!
+I found that out the hard way when I got a truancy notice when my oldest child was in kindergarten – apparently just a mere three unexcused absences gets you a nastygram in our public school district!
 Additional absences can get you hauled before a truancy board and even (in extreme situations) prosecuted.

 If your child is in private school, similar considerations might apply even if you won’t have to answer to a truancy board.
 Some private schools are much more lenient than their public counterparts, but others can be substantially stricter.
 Some might not invite kids back in future years if they miss too much school.
 Still others have policies where work is given a zero grade if a child is out for reasons like travel.